Career404/QuantoriSchool-hw/5Tasks/readme.md

 * See current weather provided by WeatherAPI and plan your day accordingly *display more data*
 * Integration of localStorage and REST API allows for a smooth online/offline experience
 * Separate tab for private data that only exists on your device *add password lock?*

+### Possible features:
+* Layout improvements (limit max width for widescreen, remove task width limit, move trash icon to the start of the task)
+* Personalization (dark theme, user background, colors and fonts, layout options)
+* More task field options (textarea with md support, custom notifications for tasks)
 ## HW6 - Async, promises, API calls
 -------------------------------